tulasiram1729/Traffic-signs-classifier/README.md

 ## Deep Learning

 ## Project: Build a Traffic Sign Recognition Classifier
 This project involves training a model to recognize traffic signs.
 The deep learning approach turned out to be really powerful, yielding a 96% test accuracy.
+The pipeline as well as the model architecture is described below.

 ---
 ## Import Relevant Modules